DanyalS/Weather-Glimpse/README.md

 # Weather-Glimpse
 Chrome extension that shows a glimpse of the weather.

-BUG: Resets content if the extension is minimized.
+Current Bug: Resets content if the extension is minimized.